xcart/xcart-docs/_pages/kb_en/general_setup/maintenance/backup-restore/backup.md

 redirect_from:
   - /general_setup/backup-restore/backup.html
 ---
-With X-Cart the store administrator can back up the store database in a few easy steps directly from the Admin area.
+The administrator of an X-Cart based store can back up the store database in a few easy steps directly from the Admin area.

-{% note warning %}
-In case any 3rd party or custom add-ons data is stored elsewhere but not in the X-Cart database the corresponding data won't be included into the database backup done with the standard X-Cart utilities.
+If your X-Cart store uses any 3rd party or custom addons, and the data of these addons is stored _not_ in the X-Cart database but elsewhere, this data will not be included into the database backup created with the X-Cart's standard backup utilities.
-{% endnote %}

-Hence there can be cases that you have to back up the database manually so that the dump includes all possible store data.
+Hence there can be cases when you have to back up the database manually so the dump includes all the store data.
 For this purpose you can use any adequate facility, including different client implementations of the SSH protocol like OpenSSH or PuTTY, Telnet, phpMyAdmin, MySQL console, control panel of your hosting account, Remote Desktop client and other.

 {% toc %}

-## Backing up the database through X-Cart Admin area
+## Database Backup through the X-Cart Admin Area

 To back up the database through the X-Cart Admin area: